How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 • Sharing painful or dramatic experiences that shaped us

-Telling each other stories of our daily lives gives us a glimpse into each other’s psyche in a way that feels comfortable and safe.
-In between the lines of each story, we learn about each other’s our inner opinions, values, motivations, memories, dreams, and aspirations for the future.
-All without the vulnerability of actually having the other person look into us, as the focus of the conversation goes to the story.
+In between the lines of each story, we learn about each other’s opinions, values, motivations, memories, dreams, and aspirations for the future—all without the vulnerability of actually having the other person look straight inside our soul or how we feel in this very moment.

 The more time we spend talking to someone at this level, the more we get the sense that we know them.
 That’s why such conversations are often the beginning of a friendship.